amirinisrael/amirinisrael.github.io/README.md

 -	The fourth mark goes one short side length beyond the third mark.

 ## Marking the Start/Stop Points on the Bends
 Tubes are bent around a radius, so the corners must be marked so that you know where to start and where to finish each bend.
 Since each tube bender has a unique radius, calculate the start and stop by adding 1/8 x πD on each side of each mark.
-Please note that your diameter is bigger than the bender's diameter by the size of the tube (i.e. add 3/16" or 8mm to the diameter of the bender when calculating start and stop).
+Please note that your diameter is larger than the bender's diameter by the size of the tube (i.e. add 3/16" or 8mm to the diameter of the bender when calculating start and stop).
+To be sure, measure the bender's diameter with caliper jaws placed at the center of its channel.

 ## Bending the Main Tube
 There are two things to remember when bending a rack: